bahmutov/grep-tests-from-pull-requests/README.md

 $ npx should-pr-run-cypress-tests --pr-url https://github.com/bahmutov/todomvc-tests-circleci/pull/15
 ```

+## Open vs all pull requests

+By default this library gets the pull request that is `open`.
+If you want to fetch the info from a closed pull request, use an option `all`.
+For example, the bin scripts accept `--all` argument to fetch all pull requests when searching for specific one.

 ## Debugging

 This plugin uses [debug](https://github.com/debug-js/debug#readme) module to output verbose log messages.
 Run with environment variable `DEBUG=grep-tests-from-pull-requests` to see those logs.